oracle-quickstart/oci-weblogic-migration/README.md

 Restore Process after Stack Apply
 -------------------------------------------
 Once the ORM stack is applied, the restore process ensures that the cloud environment mirrors the on-premise WebLogic domain.
-During the OCI Compute Instances boot process, the cloud-init are initiated which complete the migration of the on-premise domain to OCI.
+During the OCI Compute Instances boot process, `cloud-init` is initiated which completes the migration of the on-premise domain to OCI.

+**Important:** No WebLogic Server domain servers or Node Manager processes are started automatically after the restore.
+You should first review the migrated contents before starting services.
+See [Start OCI WebLogic Domain and Verify Services](#start-oci-weblogic-domain-and-verify-services) for the next steps.

 ### Troubleshooting
 -------------------